 According to this version of its origin story, sculptor Zurab Tsereteli couldn’t find an American buyer for the work, so his friend and former mayor of Moscow commissioned the piece.
 It was reworked to represent the 300th anniversary of the Russian Navy Peter the Great founded and was finally erected in 1997.

-The people of Moscow aren’t thrilled they would up with the statue—after all, Peter the Great disliked the city so much he moved Russia’s capital to Saint Petersburg.
+The people of Moscow aren’t thrilled they wound up with the statue—after all, Peter the Great disliked the city so much he moved Russia’s capital to Saint Petersburg.
 It’s been proposed to relocate the monumental effigy to the emperor’s favored city, but so far Saint Petersburg has kindly declined that offer.